Optimism and positive attitude are the states of mind you need to get through difficult situations.

 Tal Ben-Shahar is an author and lecturer at Harvard University.
 He teaches the course on “Positive Psychology” and “The Psychology of Leadership” with a total of over 1,400 students.

 An avid sportsman, Tal won the U.S. Intercollegiate and Israeli National squash championships.
-He obtained his Ph.D. in Organizational Behavior and BA in Philosophy and Psychology from Harvard.
+He got his Ph.D. in Organizational Behavior and BA in Philosophy and Psychology from Harvard.

 Tal consults and lectures around the world to executives in multi-national corporations, the general public, and at-risk populations.
 Topics include happiness, self-esteem, resilience, goal setting, mindfulness, and leadership.